QuantConnect/Documentation/03-Algorithm-Reference/11-universes.rst

 For the ``FineFundamental`` properties, please check out our `data library <https://www.quantconnect.com/data#fundamentals/usa/morningstar>`_ page.

+.. note:: **Tip:**

+          Only 5,000 assets have fundamental data.
+When working with fundamental data, you should always include the "HasFundamentalData" filter in your Coarse Universe filter.
+See the example below for how to do this in your algorithm.

 **Requesting a Fundamental Universe**

 To request a fundamental universe, pass a second filter-function into the ``AddUniverse()`` method.
 The second function handles the filtering of your FineFundamental objects: